AeroWidescreen/NFSHDReflections/README.md

 A: It depends on your resolution, settings, and other graphical enhancements being used.
 For 1080p, an NVIDIA GTX 1060 / AMD RX 480 should be more than enough for default settings.

 Q: **Why is a No-CD fix required?**
 A: Need for Speed games have protections (DRM) that make it difficult to view and modify their code, so No-CD patches are often recommended when using ASI scripts.
-In addition, the memory addresses in my scripts are all harcoded, so it's not something I can easily change.
-If you're concerned about viruses, ask the community on the NFSMods Discord to help you acquire these patches from a trusted source.
+In addition, the memory addresses in my scripts are all hardcoded, so it's not something I can easily change.
+If you're concerned about malware, ask the community on the NFSMods Discord to help you acquire these patches from a safe source.

 Q: **Why is the latest version of the Widescreen Fix recommended?**
-A: Most of the features I make are often designed to work with the Widescreen Fix, as I'm heavily involved in the development of both mods.
-Carbon's "ReflectionContrast" and "LightingFix" features are a good example of this.
+A: Most of the features I make are often designed to work with the Widescreen Fix.
+Carbon's "ReflectionContrast" (HD Reflections) and "LightingFix" (Widescreen Fix) features are a good example of this.
 The Widescreen Fix also provides a solid foundation that everyone should use, since it corrects visual and technical errors the PC ports have.

 Q: **Why don't I have water reflections like your screenshot of Need for Speed Most Wanted?**
-A: Install Xbox 360 Stuff Pack by osdever & elaymm4.
+A: Install Xbox 360 Stuff Pack.
 My screenshots simply demonstrate the improvement in resolution and detail.

 Q: **What happened to the old mod pages?**
-A: They've been deleted.
-I've decided to consolidate everything into a single package; this applies to the download page and the source code.
-It's easier for me to manage and more convenient for the people downloading them.
+A: I've decided to consolidate everything into a single package; this applies to the download page and the source code.
+It's easier for me to manage and more convenient for people downloading them.

  ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFS HD Reflections.